HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.15 ##
 A method in a subclass that have the same name as a method in its superclass but with different parameter types is said to be overloaded.

+## 11.16 ##
+Using the @Ovveride annotation will take advantage of the compiler checking that makes sure that there is an actuall overriding of a method.
+This check will catch mistakes of misspelling a method name or not correctly matching the parameters.

+Another benefits is that this annotation functions as documentation making the intention of the code easier to understand.